Budget Controls

 • Budgets page — View all budgets with current spend vs. limit

-• Analytics page — Drill into spend by key, team, model, or time period
+• Cost report at /[organization]/advanced/cost — Drill into spend by key, team, model, or time period

 • API Keys page — See per-key spend at a glance